 For many applicants, the HBS interview is already a fearsome enough event without the addition of an essay that needs to be written within just 24 hours of the meeting.
 Understandably, it seems like a stressful assignment, but this is in fact one of the rare opportunities in the MBA admissions world where you can make up for an important argument that you failed to make during the discussion or demonstrate added value post-interview.

 What’s the best way to prepare for this task?
 In advance, of course.
 However, that doesn’t mean writing the text ahead of time, as that might lead to your essay seeming unnatural or irrelevant; instead, as you’re preparing for the interview, take note of all the topics that you’d like to or need to discuss.
 If you end up missing the opportunity to mention or explain something during the talk, it might benefit you to include that in this response.

 Once it’s the day of your HBS interview, keep track of everything occurring before, during and after the meeting, especially if your meeting takes place at Harvard.
 Anything and everything might ultimately be relevant, so don’t hesitate to take a lot of notes.
 Afterward, you can connect your interview-day experiences with your profile to highlight your benefit to HBS and/or to your future HBS peers.

 As a final note, do keep in mind that this is a reflection.
 You’re not expected to write a perfectly polished essay or to recycle any portions of your application.

-For personalized Harvard Business School essay tips and strategies, be sure to reach out to our experts.
+For help developing the most attractive Harvard Business School essay, be sure to reach out to our HBS experts.